 We focus on countries such as France, the United Kingdom, Germany and Italy which experienced a systemic crisis at the beginning of our sample in the 1980s or 1990s.
 This allows our algorithm to learn about systemic crises and enables it to predict out-of-sample thereafter.
 Spain and the US do not experience any systemic crisis at the beginning of the sample.
 We present a series of results using quasi-real time data (i.e. historical data which may have been revised).
-For France and the UK we are also able to present results using real time data.
+For France and the UK we also present results using real time data.
 We note that the timing of the systemic crises in all those countries is different not only in the 1980s or 1990s but also around 2008.
 They have commonalities but also country specific characteristics (this is why we symbolically wrote the section headings below in the national languages).
 Most of the literature focuses on in-sample results and attempts to predict crises (not pre-crises).
 We present results for out-of-sample pre-crisis prediction.
 We show a time series of our predicted probability of crisis as this has the advantage of being very transparent and of allowing us to assess straight away the usefulness of our predictive model as an early warning indicator.
 If the signal tends to be monotonically increasing before a crisis it is likely to be a useful early warning indicator, provided it does not have too many false positive.
 For each country we present in the main text our estimated probability of pre-crisis using the EWA aggregating rule.
 We show some additional results in Appendix.
 We also present results on the time-varying weights assigned by our aggregation rule on each model and the contribution of each expert to the prediction in order to gain some insights in the transmission mechanisms.
-Finally we report diagnostics regarding the fit of our model (mean squared errors and AUROCs) for the different aggregation rules.
+Finally we report diagnostics regarding the fit of our model (mean squared errors and AUROCs) for the different aggregation rules, as well as loss functions for our EWA rule compared to individual experts.
+This allows us to compare the performance of our model to the performance of any of the experts (the literature and more) and to the uniform aggregation of the experts.
+Recall that the forecasters' performance can be decomposed in two elements: the approximation error, which reflects the difficulty to optimally combine experts' advice and the estimation error.
+The approximation error is measured by the difference between the aggregation rule and the best combination of predictors (known ex post).
+The estimation error reflects the performance of the different experts.
+It can be illustrated by computing the uniform aggregation rule (where each expert has the same weight over time) or the performance of the best expert.